 By the end of this project, iDE’s goal is to have a commercially available solar pump product for farmers irrigating up to 2,000 square meters of high-value dry season vegetables.
 Use of the Sunflower pump allows farmers to increase their farm productivity, and thus their income.
 It allows farmers to mechanize their farming with zero carbon emissions.
 When paired with a drip irrigation system, use of the Sunflower pump can also significantly reduce labor requirements.
 Use of the Sunflower pump instead of a fossil fuel engine can reduce annual carbon emissions by 0.5 a ton.
 With a 10-year lifespan, each pump reduces CO2 emissions by 5 tons.

-iDE has pioneered a new product category of solar pump. iDE has worked with its partners, Futurepump and the PRACTICA Foundation, on the development of the Sunflower pump, a highly efficient piston pump powered by an 80-watt PV panel. iDE currently has installed 84 pumps for testing at 48 active field sites; 80 in Honduras, Zambia, Nepal.
+By the end of the Powering Agriculture Award in June 2017, iDE had pioneered a new product category of solar pump. iDE worked with its partners, Futurepump and the PRACTICA Foundation, on the development and refinement of the Sunflower pump–now branded as the SF1–a highly efficient piston pump powered by an 80-watt PV panel.
+This latest version of the pump, featuring a 40% reduction in weight and volume while retaining efficiency, was tested at sites in Kenya and began shipping to Nepal and Zambia. iDE installed 1,064 pumps for testing at 48 active field sites; 80 in Honduras, Zambia, Nepal.
 An additional 4 pumps have been installed in the USA, Bangladesh, Burkina Faso, and Cambodia, which shows iDE’s progress towards global distribution.
 As a result of these field tests, iDE and its partners have gone through five design iterations of the pump.
 In addition, 80 pumps have been sold to iDE’s private sector partners for sales to end users in Zambia and Nepal.